MK8J/semiconductorDefects/README.md

 capture cross sections.

 Unfortunatley these values are not often reported.
-To allow the capture of partial data from DLTS, as its the largest contributor, there are several other definitions of energy levels.
+To allow the capture of partial data from DLTS, as its the largest contributor to data, there are several other definitions of energy levels.
+The notiation used here is the same as used within the repository, e.g. plain text:

   - Ed\_a: The apparent or thermal activation energy.
 This is an energy extracted from the arhenious plot of DLTS data.

   - Ed\_h: The enthalpy of the defect.
-This is the Ed\_a that has had the impact of a temperature dependent capture cross section removed.
+This is the E<sub>d,a</sub> that has had the impact of a temperature dependent capture cross section removed.
 For this to occur it is required that a direct measurement of the capture rate is performed at several temperatures.

   - Ed: The energy level, or Gibb’s free energy of the defect.
 It accounts for the change in entrpy of the defect:

+    *E<sub>d</sub> = E<sub>dh</sub> - T×ΔS*

-    \[Ed = Ed_h - T*\Delta S\] This is can be calculated directly from
-    the emission and capture rates.
+    The energy level can be calculated directly from the emission and capture rates.

 TODO: ‘k’ is obviously poor notation, but it is currently the standard notation.
 This should be improved both here and in literature.